What is a Property?

 Types of Properties

-The following properties are named based on whether they are automatically captured by Heap, brought in via an implementation of one of our APIs, defined within the app, or brought in via an integration.
+The following properties are named based on whether they are automatically captured by Heap, brought in via an implementation of one of our APIs, labeled within the app, or brought in via an integration.

 - Autocaptured properties: Once Heap is installed on your website or app, these properties are automatically captured.
 A full list can be reviewed in Autocaptured Data.

-- Custom properties: These are brought in via Heap’s APIs or Snapshots, and allow you to enrich your autocaptured data.
+- Custom properties: These are brought in via Heap’s APIs or snapshots, and allow you to enrich your autocaptured data.
 For example, you can use the addUserProperties API to assign custom properties to any of your users from your servers, such as account-level information from your database, or demographic info.